 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-In this last week, an Australian think tank (source) has warned that climate change could bring about a catastrophic end to civilisation within the next 30 years.
+But things have moved on apace in more recent times.
+A few years ago an Australian think tank (source) warned that climate change could bring about a catastrophic end to civilisation within the next 30 years.
 The authors of the report claimed that by as soon as 2050 the world’s population will face crop yields dropping by a fifth, an ice-free Arctic, and sea levels rising by half a metre.
 This appalled me.
-Not just for me, but for my 3 year old child.
+Not just for me, but for my child.
 So this is why we need to change to zero waste now.

 The rising sea levels alone are a massive cause for concern.
 The number of people that would be displaced by such a rise is alone a problem.
 A billion climate migrants would be forced from areas flooded into other heavily populated areas, causing a humanitarian crisis.